varun-tandon/TreeHacks2019/README.md

 ## Inspiration

 We were sick and tired of Congress listening to money and lobbyists over their own constiuents.
-It was almst liek Congress didn't even want to be contacted.
+It was almst like Congress didn't even want to be contacted.
 Of the 535 Congresspersons, only approximately 50 had actual email addresses.

 How do you contact the rest?